vrthra/SBST22-tutorial/README.md

 4. Input Algebras

    If you find multiple such interesting beahviors, or bugs, how to combine them, using the full algebraic operations -- conjunction (and), disjunction (or), and negation (complement) so that each input contains all bugs you specify.

+The minor numbers specify the tasks that are involved in each major step.